torvalds/linux/Documentation/filesystems/btrfs.rst

 BTRFS
 =====

-Btrfs is a copy on write filesystem for Linux aimed at implementing advanced features while focusing on fault tolerance, repair and easy administration.
+Btrfs is a copy on write filesystem for GNU/Linux aimed at implementing advanced features while focusing on fault tolerance, repair and easy administration.
 Jointly developed by several companies, licensed under the GPL and open for contribution from anyone.